 The lighting standards will enforce the City's existing recognition of the International Dark-Sky Association, the Illuminating Engineering Society of North America ("IESNA"), and the International Energy Conservation Code ("IECC").
 These organizations' recommendations and standards will be guiding principles in the development of these regulations.
 The lighting standards are within Section 3.7.12: Lighting Standards.
-Lighting zones shall be identified at the time of subdivision plat or site plan submittal.
+Lighting zones shall be identified at the time of preliminary subdivision plat or site plan submittal.

-3.6.12 Signage Plan
+3.6.13 Signage Plan

 The primary function of the project signage is to celebrate arrival, create a sense of place and provide wayfinding for vehicular and pedestrian destinations.
 The signage within the Property should also reinforce the overarching character and development identity, as well as promote a high-quality aesthetic.
 While signage character and aesthetics will differ from Development Unit to Development Unit, the continuity in appearance shall be achieved through establishing a level of quality and finish to be executed in all applications.
-The Signage Plan shows conceptual locations of various signage types throughout the Property, as shown on Exhibit 3.6.12: Signage Master Plan.
-Signage locations and types shall be defined at the time of subdivision plat or site plan submittal.
+The Signage Plan shows conceptual locations of various signage types throughout the Property, as shown on Exhibit 3.6.13: Signage Master Plan.
+Other locations and types of known signage shall be defined at the time of preliminary subdivision plat or site plan submittal.
+Where signage is not known, signage can be submitted at a later date following the requirements within Section 3.7.13 Sign Regulations.

 Sign regulations define the use, hierarchy, and requirements of the signage planned within the Property.
-Section 3.8.13: Sign Regulations.
+Section 3.7.13: Sign Regulations.

-3.6.13 Walls
+3.6.14 Walls

 A wall and fence hierarchy is intended to provide variety of forms and materials as well as provide privacy for each home site all while providing continuity within a Development Unit.
 Walls and fencing will be used throughout the Property to establish community identity, provide protection from roadway and other noise, and allow privacy and security in residential areas.
 The use of walls and fences accentuates neighborhood features in addition to screening streets and adjacent uses.
-All wall and fence heights are measured from the base of the wall to the top of the wall.
+All wall and fence heights are measured from the finished grade at the base of the wall to the top of the wall.

 Materials for walls constructed within the Property should complement the character of the community and architecture.
-Walls shall be constructed of masonry, brick, block, painted block, stone, stucco, steel, board form concrete, concrete, split-face, single-score or patterned integrally colored block or similar enhancement.
+Walls shall be constructed of masonry, brick, block, painted block, stone, stucco, architectural metal, board form concrete, concrete, split-face, single-score or patterned integrally colored block or similar enhancement.
 Standards for walls are described in Section 3.7.9: Wall Standards.
-Wall and fence types shall be defined at the time of subdivision plat or site plan submittal.
+Wall and fence types shall be defined at the time of preliminary subdivision plat or site plan submittal.